akvanaparthy/Aurora-AIML-Engineer-Assignment/README.md

 The main tradeoff is complexity, but with Pinecone's managed service and OpenAI's embedding API, it's mostly just configuration.

+### Why using 2 types of queries?
+While developing, I initially set the references/sources/top_k to 20, and tested few questions only to get not so accurate result.
+Then I increased the k to 50 and 100, noticed that given 300-350 messages per user despite of setting top_k to 100, the answer is accurate as the response we got fot the top_k 50.
+So, I have changed it back to 50.
+But then, I realised, thats just when you point out a specific user, so the semantic search goes on and provides result, because when you input a username or a date, the search will be limited to maybe 300-350 messages as per our dataset, but not all the 3k+ messages dataset.

+Now, what if we dont input any specific word? say no name, no date, just we ask "What's the most visited restaurant" or "Common diet for all the people".
+Now the limited 50 references won't be sufficient, but again, if we set 100 as top_k, it might not effect in small scale, but it surely does effect on large scale.
+Not only in the aspect of cost based on the token out, but also the perfornamce time and efficiency, there might be even cases that the model wont accept the context length, most of the models accept upto 200k contect window, lets say if we convert all these 3k+ messages, it would near about 100-150k context length easily, so setting top_k to 100 or above on current scale is almost equal to setting up the context legth to almost maximum to above 50% on large scale.
+So there comes this 2 query theory, our model app will automaically define the query type into 2 types, the specific will have 50 or it can be adjustable because, i didnt noticed any difference change above 50 as much i noticied from 20 to 50.
+But in general, for the broad queries which i gave examples earlier, the search window/references/messages/context we give to the LLM is not sufficient, that's the reason we are providing claude more context length by giving it more top results.
+Yes, it still might effect on large scale, but atleast for the other questions the time, efficiency, cost are optimized.

 ## Data Insights

 The dataset has 3,349 messages from 10 luxury concierge members spanning November 2024 to November 2025.